JuliaRebrova/Voice-to-text-bot/README.md

 # Voice-to-text-bot
-Telegram bot for auto transcription of voice messages [@voice2textRuBot](https://t.me/voice2textRuBot)
+Telegram bot for auto transcription of voice messages.
+[@voice2textRuBot](https://t.me/voice2textRuBot)

 # How to run in demone